MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ### Step 2 - Subscribe to push notifications

 Service workers handle push events and toast notification interactions in your PWA.
-To subscribe the PWA to server push notifications, make sure the following conditions are met.
+To subscribe the PWA to server push notifications:

-*   Your PWA is installed, active, and registered.
+*   Make sure your PWA is installed, active, and registered.
-*   Your code to complete the subscription task is on the main UI thread of the PWA.
+*   Make sure your code to complete the subscription task is on the main UI thread of the PWA.
-*   You have network connectivity.
+*   Make sure you have network connectivity.

 Before a new push subscription is created, Microsoft Edge checks whether the user granted the PWA permission to receive notifications.
 If not, the user is prompted by the browser for permission.
 If the permission is denied, the request to `registration.pushManager.subscribe` throws a `DOMException`, which must be handled.
 For more on permission management, navigate to [Push Notifications in Microsoft Edge][WindowsBlogsWebNotificationsEdge].